 In the end, any form of social proof is about persuading people that an idea, concept, service, or product has been of value to other people.

-When someone sees a social media post with 1,000 shares, they are inclined to believe it is more credible than a post with ten shares.
+When someone sees a social media post with 1,000 shares, they are inclined to believe it is more credible than a post with only ten shares.

 It is a psychological reaction that is very common, and it is used by companies, celebrities, politicians, and even governments and state actors.